KarelKubat/calltimer/README.md

 ## General

 - Package `calltimer` only tracks the duration (spent in a call, or spent in a block of code).
 The package doesn't track other performance-related timings, like CPU time, or I/O. Use the performance tools of your operating system for that purpose.
 - The package generates a report which displays the total spent time, number of invocations, and average time per invocation.
+The report can be rendered in a human-friendly form (`calltimer.Table` or `calltimer.PlainText`), or as CSV (`calltimer.CSV`).
 - Reporting can group results in a tree-like structure: the display of a timer can be set under a parent.
+This makes the reporting better readable for humans, but is not applicable to CSV output.
 - Package `calltimer` is thread-safe.
 Creating timers, updating timer activity and reporting can occur from concurrent go-routines.

 ## API